Thomas Markle

 Thomas Wayne Markle (born July 18, 1944) is an American retired television lighting director and director of photography.
 He received a Chicago/Midwest Emmy Award for work on the television program Made in Chicago in 1975 and was a co-recipient of two Daytime Emmy Awards for work on the television soap opera General Hospital in 1982 and 2011.
 His youngest child is Meghan, Duchess of Sussex.

 Early life

-Thomas Wayne Markle Sr. was born on July 18, 1944 and raised in Newport, Pennsylvania, the son of Doris May Rita (née Sanders; 1920–2011) and Gordon Arnold Markle (1918–1979).
+Thomas Wayne Markle Sr. was born on July 18, 1944, and raised in Newport, Pennsylvania, the son of Doris May Rita (née Sanders; 1920–1991) and Gordon Arnold Markle (1918–1979).
 His mother's family was from New Hampshire.
-The Markle (formerly spelled Merckel) family on his father's side claims ethnic German 18th-century origins from Alsatian town of Lampertsloch, Hanau-Lichtenberg, now part of Bas-Rhin, France.
+The Markle (formerly spelled Merckel) family on his father's side have ethnic German 18th-century origins from the Alsatian town of Lampertsloch, Hanau-Lichtenberg, now part of Bas-Rhin, France.
 He has two brothers, Michael (1939–2021) and Frederick (also known as Dismas F. Markle; born 1942).
 He was raised in an Anglican Christian denomination.

 Among Markle's distant ancestors are his paternal great-great-grandmother, New Hampshire landowner Mary Hussey Smith (died 1908), who was a descendant of Christopher Hussey.
 He also descends from Sir Philip Wentworth and Mary Clifford, a daughter of John Clifford, 7th Baron Clifford and Lady Elizabeth Percy, a descendant of Edward III.

 Career

 Markle worked as a lighting director at WTTW-TV Channel 11 in the 1970s.
-In 1975, he received a Chicago / Midwest Emmy Award for Outstanding Achievement for Individual Excellence: Non Performers for his lighting design work on the channel's Made in Chicago program.
 He worked on the television series General Hospital and Married... with Children.
 He also oversaw the lighting for the 1984 Summer Olympics.

 Awards

+In 1975, he received a Chicago / Midwest Emmy Award for Outstanding Achievement for Individual Excellence: Non Performers for his lighting design work on WTTW-TV Channel 11's Made in Chicago program.

 In 1982, Markle was one of the 14 named co-recipients of a Daytime Emmy Award for Outstanding Achievement in Design Excellence for a Daytime Drama Series for work on General Hospital, and in 2011, he shared a Daytime Emmy Award with Vincent Steib for Outstanding Achievement in Lighting Direction for a Drama Series for work on General Hospital.
 He was also nominated (with various co-nominees) for Daytime Emmy Awards for work on General Hospital on seven other occasions.

 Markle was nominated, along with two other co-nominees, for a Primetime Emmy Award in 1986 for Outstanding Lighting Direction (Electronic) for a Miniseries or a Special for the lighting design for the 58th Academy Awards.